mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 _Slow ride, take it easy_...

-I feel just okay in the pool this morning.
-On the sighting lengths, I practiced almost exclusively picking my head up when breathing on my left; it is just a bit more awkward on that side for me.

-The ladder was swam with consistency and the kicking was a thigh burner.
-I did the last 100m in 1:36.8 which is not far off my rested time in a 25m pool.
 <!---->
 ## TUESDAY MAY 04
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**